 Like other types of noun, Gerunds are also nouns that end -ing and represent actions.
 Gerunds have verb-like properties.
 But these are used differently in a sentence unlike verbs.
-Gerund noun are modified with adverbs How to differentiate gerund noun and verb? look at two examples:
+Gerund noun are modified with adverbs.
+How to differentiate gerund noun and verb? look at two examples:

 (a) Ali is singing a song.

 (b) Ali is fond of singing.

 In sentence (a) singing is verb as its show action that Ali is performing.
 Verb with -ing are used followed by helping verbs is, am, was, were, etc. But in sentence (b) singing is not an action being performed by Ali and not followed by a helping verb.

 Example: The color of our residential building is red.

 In above example, the word building is a noun and this noun is derived from verb build.
 The word building is a verb, gerund and verbal noun at a same time. look at few example to differentiate it.

 - They are building a plaza. (verb)